mfolejewski/RPI_SOM_CM0_3D_Model/README.md

 The model can be used for:

+- PCB design of the custom carrier board
+- General Raspberry Pi CM0 hardware development
+- PCB assembly visualization
 - Mechanical enclosure design
-- PCB assembly visualization
-- Collision and clearance checking
-- Integration into CAD assemblies
-- General Raspberry Pi CM0 hardware development

 ## References